-'Iconic' and 'Loveable': Remembering An Elderly Lungfish Named 'Granddad'
+'Iconic' And 'Loveable': Remembering An Elderly Lungfish Named 'Granddad'

 Must Reads

-'Iconic' and 'Loveable': Remembering An Elderly Lungfish Named 'Granddad'
+'Iconic' And 'Loveable': Remembering An Elderly Lungfish Named 'Granddad'

 For more than eight decades, an Australian lungfish named Granddad resided at Chicago's Shedd Aquarium.
 The beloved fish made the journey from Australia by steamboat and train to dazzle attendees of the legendary 1933 World's Fair.